Munich, Germany: Things To Do And The Best Attractions To See.

 Iron rod gates with the words, "work makes you free" written in German and a light grey building behind it"Arbeit Macht Frei" translates deceptively to, "Work makes you free."

 There’s no time like Christmas time in Munich, Germany.
 Finding things to do during this festive period is in plentiful supply, with markets popping up all over the city.
-Of the ten markets that run from the end of November through Christmas, the Christkindlmarkt (Christmas Market) at Marienplatz is the original.

-Set against the backdrop of the Gothic style town hall, it feels like you’re transported back to the market’s 14th century beginnings.
+Set against the backdrop of the Gothic-style town hall, it feels like you’re transported back to the market’s 14th-century beginnings.
 The Marienplatz market is heavy on Nativity scenes and old Bavarian charm.

 Munich Marienplatz Christmas Market with old Gothic building and market stalls lit up with christmas lights at night